 Who is Hegel?
 Why is he important?

 Georg Wilhelm Friedrich Hegel was a German philosopher who was widely known for his analytical and inter-disciplinary theories.
 Hegel has already been brought up a few times in this article because he has written about dialectics in great detail.
-In his book, The Encyclopedia of Physical Sciences, he wrote about dialectics, how he interprets it, and why it is important.
+In his book, The Encyclopedia of the Philosophical Sciences, he wrote about dialectics, how he interprets it, and why it is important.

 Hegel was a huge advocate for the preservation of ideas, arguing that we need to preserve ideas because time passes and never stops.
 For Hegel, the “speculative moment” or synthesis was crucial because it was born out of preservation.
 The simple idea in dialectics that differs from the usual thinking process/discussion is that the original idea or original statement is not completely nullified; it is merely a contradiction that leads to another idea or topic.